1PercentNerd/1PercentNerd/README.md

 <h1 align="center">Hi 👋, I'm Ezekiel Obeisun Jr</h1>
-<h3 align="center">Cyber Security Professional | Cloud Engineer </h3>
+<h3 align="center">Cyber Security Professional | Cloud Engineer</h3>

 <p align="center">
-  I’m a self-motivated Cybersecurity Professional and Cloud Enthusiast on a journey toward DevSecOps, “Frugality” compels me to achieve more with fewer resources, spurring innovation and creativity.
-“Learn and Be Curious” drives my ongoing pursuit of new knowledge and self-improvement.
-I “Insist on the Highest Standards” by delivering exceptional results and fixing issues at their root, and I always “Dive Deep” to thoroughly understand every challenge.
+I’m a motivated Cybersecurity Professional and Cloud Enthusiast on a journey toward DevSecOps.
+Guided by the principle of doing more with fewer resources (frugality), I continuously seek innovative and creative solutions.
+My commitment to lifelong learning and curiosity ensures I stay at the forefront of emerging technologies, while my insistence on high standards drives me to address challenges at their root.
+I dive deep to thoroughly understand each obstacle, always aiming to improve by 1% each day.

-Committed to growing 1% each day, I aim to seamlessly integrate security and development within modern cloud ecosystems.
-Let’s connect and build impactful solutions together!
+Currently pursuing a B.S. in Cloud Computing at WGU, I focus on seamlessly integrating security, development, and modern cloud ecosystems to build impactful solutions.
+Let’s connect and collaborate to harness the power of AWS, Microsoft Azure, Kubernetes/Docker, and Python to create secure, scalable infrastructures.
 </p>

 <p align="left">